Greginkansas/-openhab-openhab1wiki/Satel-Alarm-Binding.md

 For installation of the binding, please see Wiki page [Bindings](Bindings).

-**NOTE:** INT-RS module is supported in version 1.8 of the binding.
+**NOTE:** INT-RS module is supported since version 1.8 of the binding.

 ## Binding Configuration